Putting Global Citizenship into Practice – A Townhall

 Also joining us is Shehzia Lilani, the Country Director (India) of Amani Institute!
 Responding to the widely recognized shortage of leaders in the social sector, Amani Institute’s mission is to develop professionals who create social impact through a new approach to education and talent development.
 As one of the founding team members and currently Country Director of Amani Institute in India, Shehzia is responsible for leading Amani’s work in India, their base for supporting change-makers across Asia.
 She manages their flagship Certificate in Social Innovation Management program, has been an integral member of Amani’s custom-design programs team, and has led pieces of training with The Rockefeller Foundation, The U.S. Consulate General Chennai, the National Health Authority, University of Chicago, CRY, Upaya Social Ventures, Melton Foundation, and Nilekani Philanthropies, to name a few.

-What’s more, this Panel Discussion also doubles as the kick-off session for our Virtual Ideation Marathon 2021!
-The Global Citizenship Virtual Ideathon 2021 is a 72-hour Ideation marathon in which participants from around the world will work together in interdisciplinary teams to develop creative and practical initiatives that contribute to solving pressing issues while applying a global mindset.
-Guided by moderators and mentors, participants create teams based on the ideas they propose.
-At the end of the 72 hours, the teams present their solution ideas in a showcase.
+What’s more, this Panel Discussion also doubled as the kick-off session for our Virtual Ideation Marathon 2021!
+The Global Citizenship Virtual Ideathon 2021 was a 72-hour Ideation marathon in which participants from around the world worked together in interdisciplinary teams to develop creative and practical initiatives that contribute to solving pressing issues while applying a global mindset.
+Guided by moderators and mentors, participants created teams based on the ideas they propose.
+At the end of the 72 hours, the teams presented their solution ideas in a showcase.
 The theme of this year’s Global Citizenship Virtual Ideathon is ‘Putting Global Citizenship into Practice’.
-Register here to participate in the Ideathon!
+Learn more about the Ideathon, our takeaways, and important resources here.